 Counselling can help you explore the problems that maybe you were not even aware of, change your patterns of thinking and help you learn how to make your own logical decisions.

 Sometimes hoarders attribute value to worthless articles which might reflect a person’s opinion of their own worth and value.
-If the hoarding does appears to be part of an obsessive compulsive disorder then specialist help should be sought.
+If the hoarding does appear to be part of an obsessive-compulsive disorder then specialist help should be sought.

 CBT can help you to change how you think and act, as well as to consider how your actions affect others.
 Regular sessions over a long period of time are often recommended for hoarding.
 Your therapist may recommend a mixture of types of sessions including some home-based sessions (though this can vary from therapist to therapist).

 It’s important to remember that, no matter what kind of help you try, changing your behaviours and stopping hoarding requires commitment, motivation, and patience.

 Your counsellor isn't there to declutter or get rid of your hoard for you.
 Instead, a therapist can help you to improve your organisational skills, challenge fears or compulsions that are causing you to hoard, and encourage you to declutter.
 They may help you learn new decision-making strategies, as well as identify and challenge underlying beliefs that have contributed to your hoarding problem.

 Through working with a qualified, experienced therapist, you can gain a better understanding of your problem, helping you to build the framework to avoid slipping back into old, unhelpful habits that may have held you back.